ldaine/ionic3-enter-the-right-code-app/README.md

 ﻿# Enter the right code app
-The app is based on assignment from Udemy course "Ionic 2/ Ionic 3 - Build iOS & Android Apps with Angular" by Maximilian Schwarzmüller.
+The app is based on assignment from Udemy course [Ionic 2/ Ionic 3 - Build iOS & Android Apps with Angular](https://www.udemy.com/share/1000dyAkASc1tVRHo=/) by
+Maximilian Schwarzmüller.

 The app is an test environment for Ionic 3/ Angular features.